 Centuries Old Joshua Trees

-In this picture to the right I am standing by a very old Joshua Tree.
+In this picture below I am standing by a very old Joshua Tree.

 They only grow about 1/2 inch a year.

 There are some 40 foot trees in this park that are over 900 years old!

 Many animals, birds and insects exist in these desert areas.
 All the usual ones you might expect to see are located here.
 Snakes to lizards to hundreds of species of birds along with coyotes and bobcats can be found here among many others.

 One interesting case of symbiosis between the yucca moth and the Joshua Tree exists.